-With newer attack vectors and a cyber attack every 39 seconds, vulnerability scanners have recently emerged as one of the most important tools for ensuring proper security posture management for organizations.
+Vulnerability scanners have recently emerged as one of the most critical tools for ensuring proper security posture management for organizations, especially with newer attack vectors and a cyberattack occurring every 39 seconds.

 Why is Astra Vulnerability Scanner the Best Scanner?